i18next/i18next-scanner/README.md

     .pipe(vfs.dest('/path/to/dest'));
 ```

-Alternatively, you can get a stream by calling createStream() as show below:
+Alternatively, you can get a transform stream by calling createStream() as show below:
 ```js
 vfs.src(['/path/to/src'])
     .pipe(scanner.createStream(options))